aleksei-berezkin/typique/README.md

 ### CSS variables and theming

 Typique assumes theming with CSS-variables.
 Similar to classes, you can declare single variables, arrays and objects of them.
-To make sure the type is inferred as constant, not just `string`, add `as const` after the initializer.
-Finally, `satisfies Var` marks the variable to be checked for uniqueness.
+To make sure the type is inferred as a constant, not just `string`, add `as const` after the array or object initializer.
+Finally, `satisfies Var` signals Typique to check if it's unique among other variables also marked this way.
+You may think of `satisfies Var` as a mark of a "managed variable".

 ```ts
 import type {Css, Var} from 'typique'